Geometric condition for the observability of electromagnetic Schr\"odinger operators on $\mathbb{T}^2$: Introduction

 It is standard that $-i H_{\A,V}$ generates an unitary semi-group $(e^{-\ii tH_{\A,V}})_{t \geq 0}$ in $L^2(\T^2)$ so for every $u_0 \in L^2(\T^2)$, there exists a unique mild solution $u \in C([0,+\infty);L^2(\T^2))$ of \eqref{eq:SchrodingerObs}.
 Moreover the total $L^2$-mass of the solution is preserved along the time, i.e.

-We are interested in the following notion of \textit{observability} of the Schrödinger equation \eqref{eq:SchrodingerObs}. \begin{definition} Let $T>0$ and $\omega\subset\T^2$ be a nonempty open subset.
+We are interested in the following notion of \textit{observability} of the Schr\"odinger equation \eqref{eq:SchrodingerObs}. \begin{definition} Let $T>0$ and $\omega\subset\T^2$ be a nonempty open subset.
 We say that the observability of \eqref{eq:SchrodingerObs} at time $T$ from $\omega$ holds true if there exists a constant $C=C(\mathbf{A},V,T,\omega)>0$ such that